What I Will Teach You

 Then I moved to Los Angeles where I studied classical technique with Renee Sousa, and I coached with Bill Vendice and Nino Sanikedze at the LA Opera.

-My wife, Melissa, and I moved to Greensboro, NC in August of 2014, and I joined to voice faculty at my alma mater, Elon University.
-It’s wonderful to be home.
-I will continue my music studies in vocal performance this fall at UNC-Greensboro.
+My wife, Melissa, and I moved to Greensboro, NC in August of 2014, and I joined the music theatre faculty at my alma mater, Elon University.

 What I’ve Done As a Performer